 The last second to last cell sets individual identification and hyperparameters for the model to be created and trained.

 The last cell contains mainly the train_model() function.
-It searches for previously trained models with the same settings or creates a new model and trains the relevant one.
-Lastly it prints out a training result plot.
+The training is performed based on the hyperparameters previously defined.
+If the model with the specified name already exists it loads the model and continues the training where it was stopped in the last run.
+Here it is important that the same hyperparameters are used, if they are changed, the hyperparameters of the loaded model and the defined ones can mismatch which would result in an error.
+In such cases we recommend to either delet the model folder completely or simply choose a new model name.

 Inference Jupyter-notebook

-In the “template” folder open the “inference.ipynb” Jupyter notebook.
+O the “inference.ipynb” Jupyter notebook.

 This third notebook is built for the utilization of an already trained model.